 Given that during our entire evolutionary history calories were in short supply, it makes little sense to our instinctive ape brains, concerned only with survival and procreation, to choose the calorie-sparse apple over the calorie-dense cookies.

 Wanting the cookies doesn’t mean your body has some sort of intrinsic need for some junky goodness ('my body is telling me it really needs this chocolate!').
 It just means that in the conditions we evolved in, calorie-dense foods always trumped calorie-sparse foods because they increased our chances of surviving and making babies.

 Modern, calorie-dense foods that have been engineered in labs to be as highly palatable as possible are particularly hard to resist.
-Eating too many of these is more likely to decrease your time spent alive, not increase it.

 Our natural aversion to exercise also originates from our evolutionary past.
 Surely only a dumb ape would use up precious energy to lift heavy weights for non-survival reasons, right?